 – and it’s never too late to start!
 The most beneficial kinds of exercise

-include jogging, aerobics, tennis, dancing and brisk walking.
+for your bones include jogging, aerobics, tennis, dancing and brisk walking.
 These kinds of exercises help build bone density and increase flexibility and stability at the same time.
-Don’t go overboard, though – the hormonal imbalances that result from super-intense training can lead to decreased bone bass and up your risk of developing osteoporosis
+Don’t go overboard, though – the hormonal imbalances that result from super-intense training can lead to decreased bone bass and up your risk of developing osteoporosis.

 #2: Eat well to maintain a healthy weight